artefactual-labs/AIPscan/README.md

 ## AIPScan Flask server

+* Install [uv] if it's not already available
 * Clone files and cd to directory:
   `git clone https://github.com/artefactual-labs/AIPscan && cd AIPscan`
-* Set up virtualenv in the project root directory: `virtualenv -p python3 venv`
-* Activate virtualenv: `source venv/bin/activate`
-* Install requirements (this includes Flask & Celery): `pip install -r requirements/base.txt`
+* Install all project dependencies (including development extras): `uv sync`
 * Bundle static assets: `npm run build`
 * Enable DEBUG mode if desired for development: `export FLASK_CONFIG=dev`
-* In a terminal window, start the Flask server: `python -m AIPscan.run`
+* In a terminal window, start the Flask server: `uv run python -m AIPscan.run`
 * Confirm that the Flask server and AIPscan application are up and running at [`localhost:5000`][usage-1] in your browser..
 You should see a blank AIPscan page like this: